JennStudios/JenStudiOS/README.md

 	(Note: If you don't intend to use python you can remove this and pygame, pyglet3d, and pyopengl.
 Which maybe free up around 800mb, you can purge these on the install disc too, to skip installing them altogether.
-Do not remove python3 itself though as linux relies on it for tons of stuff)
+Do not remove python3 itself)

 [GTK 4] - quickly and effeciently develop widgets and windows